bouncepaw/mycorrhiza/README.md

 * Edit pages through html forms
 * Responsive design
 * Works in text browsers
-* Wiki pages (called hyphae) are in gemtext
+* Wiki pages (called hyphae) are written in mycomarkup
-* Everything is stored as simple files, no database required
+* Everything is stored as simple files, no database required.
+You can run a wiki on almost any directory and get something to work with.
 * Page trees
 * Changes are saved to git
 * List of hyphae page